19 fret custom banjo

 Neck is arrow straight now.

-Well, at least he is smiling (wierd for a banjo player)
+Well, at least he is smiling (weird for a banjo player)

 Maybe he will find it playable, besides looking snappy!